BDC Hamburger Icon

 TipBottom line

 Don’t just rely on file system access to view user profiles.
-The WMI class provides a far more comprehensive and detailed view, similar to the greater control and insight you get when using PowerShell to manage Internet Information Services application pools.
+The WMI class provides a far more comprehensive view, similar to the greater control and insight you get when using PowerShell to manage Internet Information Services application pools.

 In WMI, a class exists called Win32_UserProfile.
 This class holds user profile information on Windows systems.
-It contains all of the profiles that exist on a machine and lots of other useful information that a simple file system folder won’t show you.
+It contains all the profiles that exist on a machine and lots of other useful information a simple file system folder won’t show you.
 Together with PowerShell modules, you can enumerate, create or delete user profiles.

 Using PowerShell you can access this WMI class with the Get-CimInstance or Get-WmiObject cmdlets.
 In Figure 1 below, you find the first user profile on the local computer.
 You’ll notice many useful tidbits of information, such as LastUseTime and SID.
 From here, you can also drill down further and get specific paths like Desktop, Documents and Favorites.